Joint Statement from Allsorts Youth Project & Brighton & Hove City Council.

 We are a small charity offering support to people dealing with real life sensitive situations.
 We are not a lobby, campaigning or activist group or an organisation that has any say regarding the medical process when discussing transgender issues or concerns.
 Our approach is person-centred, meaning we are non-judgemental, non-directive (ie. we do not tell people what to do) and do not have an agenda in our work with children, young people or their families.

-The current media attention regarding the issue of gender identity and how our organisation operates has been factually incorrect, misleading and distressing for service users, families and staff.
+Media attention regarding the issue of gender identity and how our organisation operates is factually incorrect, misleading and distressing for service users, families and staff.
 As we head into our 20th year of operation, we are proud of the essential role we play in supporting children & young people who are exploring their gender identity and/or sexual orientation who need a supportive and safe environment to do so.

-We have gained a solid and sustained reputation for working collaboratively with local authorities, schools and other aligned local and national voluntary organisations for our values, approach, expertise and innovation over the past 19 years.
+We have gained a solid and sustained reputation for working collaboratively with local authorities, schools and other aligned local and national voluntary organisations for our values, approach, expertise and innovation for 20 years.

 We are very proud of the legacy we are creating to support a group of children and young people who are often at a crisis point in their lives, by creating the UK’s first primary aged kids group where children and their families can come together to explore and question their thoughts and feelings in a fun, safe, non-clinical setting.